giuntoli-group/nmm-week4/README.md

     Report again your final structure and the variation in potential energy and radius of gyration.
 How does it compare to the previous simulation?
     NOTE: No need to create a perfect nanotube, which would be very challenging and requires additional tricks to set up.
 But the closest structure to a perfect nanotube reported by the weekly deadline gets a non-grade-related prize!

 2c.
-Instead of a "fix indenter", now use the "fix deform" command to perform uniaxial deformation of your graphene sheet along the x (or y) axis.
+Instead of a "fix indenter", now use the "fix deform" command to perform uniaxial extension of your graphene sheet along the x (or y) axis.
     Look at the LAMMPS documentation to implement it, and take care particularly of the "erate" and "remap" keywords.
     Run the simulation again.
 What happens after a while?
 Briefly discuss if it makes sense physically, both from an experimental point of view and within the framework of the model used.
     Pro tip: per/atom stress is saved in the trajectory file, so you can use it to color particles based on stress.